 When the weather gets cooler, enjoy your lobster or crab guédille (roll) with a tasty chowder made with local seafood.
 Another suggestion: transform a regional cheese platter into croutons au gratin to enjoy around a campfire.
 Wrapped up in a comforting sweater, you can also still sit outside on a patio sampling the various beers made in local microbreweries.

 After a day of hiking or participating in a wild mushroom activity or whale-watching cruise, enjoy comforting and tasty dishes made with local meat or fish.
 And speaking of fish, would you like to go fishing in our regions?
 Pêche Sportive Baie-des-Chaleurs and Destination Haute-Mer in Gaspésie as well as local outfitters throughout Eastern Québec offer you fishing adventures until late September.

 As fall progresses, seasonal public markets give way to a host of Christmas markets, which are great places to find gourmet gifts and stock up on local products you can enjoy during festive holiday-season meals.
 Meads, jams, boreal herbal teas, wild mushrooms, coulis, honey, terrines and more: there are so many mouth-watering options!

-Be sure to also participate in the many gourmet events that take place in the fall, including the forest mushroom festival in Kamouraska (in late September), the public market at Festival La Virée in Carleton-sur-Mer (in October) and numerous beer festivals, from Rivière-du-Loup to Baie-Comeau to Percé.
+Be sure to also participate in the many gourmet events that take place in the fall, including a forest mushroom festival in Kamouraska (in mid-September), the public market at Festival La Virée Trad in Carleton-sur-Mer (in October) and numerous beer festivals, from Rivière-du-Loup to Baie-Comeau to Percé.

 In the fall, the maritime regions of Québec offer you lots of wide-open spaces, colourful landscapes, invigorating fresh air and comfort as well as unique and unforgettable gourmet experiences!